textmate/textmate/README.md

 You should install the [Ninja][NinjaBundle] and [CxxTest][] bundles.
 Both can be installed via _Preferences_ → _Bundles_.

 After this you can press ⌘B to build from within TextMate.
+In case you haven't already you also need to set up the TextMate `PATH` variable in _Preferences_ → _Variables_ so TextMate can find the tools it needs; an example could would be `/usr/local/bin:/usr/bin:/bin`.

 The default target is `TextMate/run`.
 This will relaunch TextMate but when called from within TextMate, a dialog will appear before the current instance is killed.
 As there is full session restore, it is safe to relaunch even with unsaved changes.